javos65/Waveshare_ILI9486-Portenta/README.md

-Adapted for multi SPI supported boards like Arduino Portenta-Pro Series with HAT carrier + Adapted Multi data transfer according SPI libraries for Portenta-Pro + There was no touch example - working on it. +
-Used his multi-SPI version fora Space Invaders demo at a fair:
+Adapted for multi SPI supported boards like Arduino Portenta-Pro Series with HAT carrier + Adapted Multi data transfer according SPI libraries for Portenta-Pro + Used his multi-SPI version fora Space Invaders demo at a fair:

 - [https://github.com/javos65/Portenta-C33-Space-Invaders]